Sammyzysheng/RollDice/README.md

 # RollDice
-This is a game for two people to paly with dice
+This is a game for two people to play with dice